-Applications and plans
+11. Applications and Plans

-The Gambling Act (s51) requires applicants to submit plans of the premises with their application, in order to ensure that the licensing authority has the necessary information to make an informed judgement about whether the premises are fit for gambling.
-The plan will also be used for the licensing authority to plan future premises inspection activity.
-(See Guidance to Licensing Authorities, para 20.28).
+The Gambling Act (s51) requires applicants to submit plans of the premises with their application, in order to ensure that the Licensing Authority has the necessary information to make an informed judgement about whether the premises are fit for gambling.
+The plan will also be used for the Licensing Authority to plan future premises inspection activity.

-Plans for tracks do not need to be in a particular scale, but should be drawn to scale and should be sufficiently detailed to include the information required by regulations.
-(See Guidance to Licensing Authorities, para 20.29).
+Plans for tracks do not need to be in a particular scale but should be drawn to scale and should be sufficiently detailed to include the information required by regulations.

 Some tracks may be situated on agricultural land where the perimeter is not defined by virtue of an outer wall or fence, such as point-to-point racetracks.
-In such instances, where an entry fee is levied, track premises licence holders may erect temporary structures to restrict access to premises (See Guidance to Licensing Authorities, para 20.31).
+In such instances, where an entry fee is levied, track premises licence holders may erect temporary structures to restrict access to premises.

 In the rare cases where the outer perimeter cannot be defined, it is likely that the track in question will not be specifically designed for the frequent holding of sporting events or races.
 In such cases betting facilities may be better provided through occasional use notices where the boundary premises do not need to be defined.
-(See Guidance to Licensing Authorities, para 20.32).

 This authority appreciates that it is sometimes difficult to define the precise location of betting areas on tracks.
 The precise location of where betting facilities are provided is not required to be shown on track plans, both by virtue of the fact that betting is permitted anywhere on the premises and because of the difficulties associated with pinpointing exact locations for some types of track.
 Applicants should provide sufficient information that this authority can satisfy itself that the plan indicates the main areas where betting might take place.
 For racecourses in particular, any betting areas subject to the "five times rule" (commonly known as betting rings) must be indicated on the plan.
-(See Guidance to Licensing Authorities, para 20.33).

-8. Travelling Fairs
+Travelling Fairs

-- 8.1 It will fall to the Licensing Authority to decide whether, where category D machines and/or equal chance prize gaming without a permit is to be made available for use at travelling fairs, the statutory requirement that the facilities for gambling amount to no more than an ancillary amusement at the fair is met. - 8.2 The Licensing Authority will also consider whether the applicant falls within the statutory definition of a travelling fair. - 8.3 It has been noted that the 27-day statutory maximum for the land being used as a fair, is per calendar year, and that it applies to the piece of land on which the fairs are held, regardless of whether it is the same or different travelling fairs occupying the land.
+It will fall to the Licensing Authority to decide whether, where category D machines and/or equal chance prize gaming without a permit is to be made available for use at travelling fairs, the statutory requirement that the facilities for gambling amount to no more than an ancillary amusement at the fair is met.

+The Licensing Authority will also consider whether the applicant falls within the statutory definition of a travelling fair.

+It has been noted that the 27-day statutory maximum for the land being used as a fair, is per calendar year, and that it applies to the piece of land on which the fairs are held, regardless of whether it is the same or different travelling fairs occupying the land.
 The Licensing Authority will work with its neighbouring authorities to ensure that land which crosses our boundaries is monitored so that the statutory limits are not exceeded.

-9. Provisional Statements
+Provisional Statements

-9.1 Developers may wish to apply to this authority for provisional statements before entering into a contract to buy or lease property or land to judge whether a development is worth taking forward in light of the need to obtain a premises licence.
+Developers may wish to apply to this authority for provisional statements before entering into a contract to buy or lease property or land to judge whether a development is worth taking forward in light of the need to obtain a premises licence.
 There is no need for the applicant to hold an operating licence in order to apply for a provisional statement.